History and joint schools

 Why Merton?

 I fell in love with Merton the moment I set foot in the college on the Open Day.
 It seemed like such a warm, friendly, inclusive atmosphere and I can honestly say those first impressions couldn’t be more accurate.
-For me Merton is perfect; it has a great location, excellent and affordable accommodation for your whole degree and of course amazing food!
+For me Merton is perfect; it has a great location, excellent and affordable accommodation for your whole history degree and of course amazing food!
 The stunning architecture and surroundings mean even now, I really do have to pinch myself when I remember I call this beautiful, magical place my home!

 Best thing about your course?

-One of the best things about studying history is the sheer range of the modules; you can really tailor your degree to what interests you most!
+One of the best things about studying history in Oxford is the sheer range of the modules; you can really tailor your degree to what interests you most!
 One day, I might be studying Early Modern Witchcraft, the next, art during the Russian Revolution and it’s this variety that makes history so fascinating.
 Also, the history tutors at Merton are really wonderful, my tutorials are always one of the highlights of my week.
 Tutorials really challenge you to truly engage with a topic and although they may seem daunting at first, the opportunity to discuss and learn from a true expert is a unique and highly rewarding experience.
 Plus, you’ll find that most history tutors, as well as being incredibly passionate about their field, also have excellent senses of humour!

 Most important thing you’ve learnt?